 This helps for several reasons:

-- More comments means more trust from potential Airbnb guests, therefore you get a steady flow of guests
+- More comments means more trust from potential Airbnb guests, therefore you get a steady flow customers

 - To become a Superhost you need to rent at least 10 times or rent for 100 days per year

-- Even slow money helps pau the bills (mortgage, condo costs, utilities base fee)
+- Even slow money helps pay the bills (mortgage, condo costs, utilities base fee)

 Decorating Your Airbnb